 Sometimes we hold on for way too long: to excuses, friendships, marriages, jobs, habits, beliefs and stuff.
 Despite the niggling inner pleas we stay when we know we should go.
 Eat our words.
 Choke back anger.
 Pile more onto already full plates.
 Stuff our feelings down.
 Suppress our desire for change and feed fear.
 We think we’re thriving in the false sense of security we’ve built out of things and people that make us comfortably numb.

 Nothing changes if nothing changes

 It’s startling that so many of us are blissfully unaware of the symbiotic link between our inner and outer worlds.
-We’re blind to the logic that our external circumstances reflect our internal state, that we’re walking gold mines, but instead of turning inward to fossick for answers we fall on familiar people, familiar food and familiar surroundings.
+We’re blind to the logic that our external circumstances reflect our internal state, that we’re walking gold mines but instead of turning inward to fossick for answers we opt for familiar people, familiar food and familiar surroundings.

-Often we prefer to bounce right back to into old habits while hoping for a different outcome and claiming to be clueless when we realise we’re back where we began.
+Often we prefer to bounce back to into old habits while hoping for a different outcome and plead ignorance when we realise we’re back where we began.